unbit/uwsgi-docs/Go.rst

            uwsgi.Run(&u)
    }

-This type we have done a Go-style override of the uwsgi.App struct.
+This tyme we have done a Go-style override of the uwsgi.App struct.
 We use that to 'override' uwsgi Go hooks, to run specific code on the various server stage.

 The PostInit() function is called after the Go initialization is complete in the uWSGI server.